 On June 8, 2020, SPD made the controversial decision to abandon the East Precinct, citing safety concerns for officers and protesters.
 This marked a turning point, as demonstrators quickly took over the area, dismantling barricades and declaring it a police-free zone.
 The establishment of CHOP followed shortly thereafter.

-What Was CHOP?
+What Was CHAZ or CHOP?

 CHOP encompassed approximately six blocks, including Cal Anderson Park and the area surrounding the East Precinct.
 Protesters erected barricades to delineate its boundaries and declared it an autonomous zone, free from police presence.